Italy Billie Jean King Cup team

 The Italy women's national tennis team represents Italy in international women's tennis and is directed by the Federazione Italiana Tennis.
-The team played in the first ever tournament in 1963, and is one of four teams that has taken part in every single edition since.
+The team played in the first ever tournament in 1963, and is one of four teams that has taken part in every single edition since..

-The Italian national team was initially unsuccessful in world tennis, only winning twenty ties in the first two decades of competition never reaching past the quarterfinals since 1999, but in recent times they have become of the most successful teams in the world.
+The Italian national team was initially unsuccessful in world tennis, only winning twenty ties in the first two decades of competition, but in recent times they have become one of the most successful teams in the world.
 They have been a regular member of the ITF rankings World Top Ten since the initiation of the rankings in 2002, and became one of five teams to reach the World No. 1 position in 2009, after they managed to reach all but one final from 2006 to 2010.
-They have also reached every semifinal since 2009, and since 2001, have accumulated a 22–9 win–loss ratio.
+They have also reached every semifinal since 2009, and since 2001 have accumulated a 22–9 win–loss ratio.
 Francesca Schiavone holds the Italian Fed Cup record for most singles wins and total wins, while Roberta Vinci holds the record for most doubles wins and years of participation.
-Sandra Cecchini has participated in the most ties for Italy, however, having played in just two more ties Schiavone and Vinci.
+Sandra Cecchini, however, holds the record for most appearances, having played in two more ties than Schiavone and Vinci.

 Former ATP World No. 7 and Davis Cup captain Corrado Barazzutti was the captain of the Italian Fed Cup team, having held that position from 2002 until 2016.
-In October 2016, Tathiana Garbin was appointed the new captain.
+In October 2016, Tathiana Garbin was appointed as the new captain.

 On 20 November 2024 the Italian national team won their fifth Billie Jean King Cup.
-On 21 September 2025, Italy defended its title beating the U.S. team in the final, this was Italy's sixth title in the competition.
+On 21 September 2025, Italy defended its title by beating the U.S. team in the final.

-The team is the World No. 1 in the ITF rankings.
+The team is currently the World No. 1 in the ITF rankings.